carmencchow/cyclistic_casestudy/README.md

 Collecting a wider spread of demographic data would help Cyclistic better understand their customer base, especially the casual riders that they aim to convert.
 Key demographic and occupational data could inform future marketing campaigns in targed ways, such as:

-  * Offering a reduced fair program for youth or low-income users.
+  * Offering a reduced fair program for youth, low-income users, and seniors.

   * Providing family discounts bundles for household members.

   * Opening new bike stations on university campuses to facilitate student commutes.

   * Partnering with the city's largest employers to offer employee corporate passes.

 The recommendations above will help Cyclistic boost conversion rates while continuing to provide affordable, sustainable transportation to all riders.
 Ultimately, Cyclistic's continued success depends on their ability to stay aware of the needs of its evolving customer base, and that can be achieved through continued data collection and analysis.
-Part of their strategy to grow and retrain long-term users.
+Part of their strategy to grow and retrain long-term users.  lead to stronger marketing strategies.
+Evaluate

+Through the life cycle of the campaign